data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 2 - Staging Layer.md

 The position of the Staging Layer in the overall architecture is outlined in the following diagram.

  ![1547519184139](.\Images\Staging_Layer_1_Overview.png)

+## Staging Layer

+The Staging Layer consists of the **Staging Area** and the **Persistent Staging Area**.
+The main purpose of this layer is to collect source data and optionally store it in a source data archive.
+The Staging Layer prepares and collects data for further process into the Integration Layer.

+The Staging Area within the Staging Layer streamlines data types and loads source data into the Data Warehouse environment.
+This is done by utilising different Change Data Capture (CDC) techniques depending on the source system, files or options / restrictions of the available technology.
+Another important role for the Staging Area is the correct definition of time in the Data Warehouse.
+Depending on the type of source and interface dynamics extreme care has to be taken to ensure timelines are setup correctly for proper management of historical information in the subsequent steps.

+The design is to load the source data delta into the History Area.
+Here the data is stored in the structure of the providing source but changes are tracked over time.
+The History Area is an important component in Data Recovery (DR) and re-initialisation of data (initial load) and is also used as part of the Full Outer Join comparison against the source systems.

+An option in the Data Warehouse design is to load the source data into a History Area.
+Here the data is stored in the structure of the providing source but changes are tracked using the Slowly Changing Dimensions (SCD type 2) mechanism.
+The History Area is an important component in Disaster Recovery (DR) and re-initialisation of data (initial loads).
+When Change Data Capture, Change Tracking or messaging sources are part of the design the addition of a History Area is strongly recommended.
+A History Area can also be used for full outer join comparison against the source system and/or a full data dump interface.

+Objects in the Staging Layer are not accessible for end-users or Business Intelligence and analytics software (e.g. Cognos).
+This is because for most scenarios information has not yet been prepared for consumption.
+There is an exception to this rule; for specific data mining or statistical analysis it is often preferable for analysts to access the raw / unprocessed data.
+This means this access can be granted for the Staging Layer which contains essentially raw time variant data.
+Allow access serves a purpose in prototyping and local self-service BI / visualisation.

 The Staging Layer, or the process from source to staging, consists of two separate parts (areas):